snowplow-incubator/snowplow-micro-examples/README.md

         }, 1 );
 ```
-*Arguments*:
- - Object with specific keys (see below)
- - int >= 0, the number of matching events you expect

 This is a command that combines some of the above (eventsWithSchema, eventsWithParams, eventsWithContexts), and also adds the ability to look into the data of unstructured events.
 The object that gets passed as the first argument, can have as keys:
  - "schema" : matches by schema